Homemade Peanut Butter Cups

 Ingredients

-- (1) 11.5 ounce bag extra dark chocolate baking chips (I used Guittard), divided
+- 11.5 ounces dark chocolate baking chips divided (I used Guittard)

 - 1/2 cup creamy peanut butter